AMohammadzadeh/blog/amdevblog/content/posts/be-careful-what-you-control-for.md

 - **Mediator bias**: Blocking part of the causal path by controlling for variables that mediate the effect of the treatment on the outcome.
 - **Collider bias**: Introducing spurious associations by controlling for variables influenced by both the treatment and the outcome.
 - **M-bias**: Creating artificial relationships between unobserved variables by conditioning on colliders.
-- **Bias amplification**: Exacerbating existing biases by conditioning on a variable that has no effect on the ouctome except for an indirect effect via treatment.
+- **Bias amplification**: Exacerbating existing biases by conditioning on a variable that has no effect on the outcome except for an indirect effect via treatment.

 The key takeaway is that we should carefully consider the causal relationships among variables before deciding whether to adjust for a particular variable.